Geometry of Random Cayley Graphs of Abelian Groups: Introduction and Statement of Results

 the \textit{usual}, respectively \textit{absolute}, \textit{relaxation time} is defined as \( \trel \cq 1/\gamma, \Quad{respectively,} \trel^* \cq 1/\gamma_*. \)

 The \textit{spectral gap} or \textit{relaxation time of a graph}, is that of the simple random walk on the graph. \end{introdefn}

 It is classical that under reversibility in continuous-time the spectral gap asymptotically determines the exponential rate of convergence to equilibrium, whereas in discrete-time it is determined by the absolute spectral gap; see \cite[\S 12 and \S 20]{LPW:markov-mixing}.
-For a multiset $z = [z_1, ..., z_k]$ with $z_1, ..., z_k \in G$, write $G^+(z)$, respectively $G^-(z)$, for the undirected, respectively directed, Cayley graph with respect to generators $z_1, ..., z_k$.
-We do not require $\kinf$ as $\abs G \to \infty$.
+For a multiset $z = [z_1, ..., z_k]$ with $z_1, ..., z_k \in G$, we write $G^-(z)$ for the undirected Cayley graph with respect to the generators $z_1, ..., z_k$.